oracle official Web Site ManualiOracle.it

 Topic (*) : Prog

-In the SCOTT's schema you have the procedure pr_pippo.
+In the schema SCOTT there is the procedure pr_pippo.
 This procedure do many operations and we would tune it in order to have it faster.

 Then we decide to do a trace of that procedure and after use the tkprof.